smartcontractkit-test/chainlink-test/core/scripts/chaincli/DEBUGGING.md

 - For custom logic:

     ```bash
-    go run main.go keeper debug UPKEEP_ID [OPTIONAL BLOCK_NUMBER]
+    go run main.go keeper debug UPKEEP_ID [BLOCK_NUMBER]
     ```
-    If you don't specify a block number, the debugging script uses the latest block.
+    If you don't specify a block number, the debugging script uses the latest block for checkUpkeep and simulatePerformUpkeep.
+For conditional upkeeps using streams lookup, a BLOCK_NUMBER is required.

 - For log trigger upkeep: